What You Need to Throw the Ultimate Summer Bash

 Arrange a serving station by placing a table near the grilling area.
 If space is tight, you can always add a side table or two for appetizers and condiments, so they’re within reach of the serving station.
 Consider creating a gathering space around a firepit or near an outdoor fountain to make entertaining more intimate.

-A fun way to keep kids and adults entertained for hours is to set up some of yard games.
+A fun way to keep kids and adults entertained for hours is to set up some yard games.
 Croquet, badminton, bocce ball and horseshoes are classic options regardless of age.
 These types of outdoor games are ideal if you have a large backyard to accomodate both play and seating.

-Browse all outdoor games
+shop all outdoor games

-Add Patio Lighting and Decor
+Sprinkle in Patio Lighting & Decor

 Include fun and festive party decor, such as flowers, candles and lights.
 Paper lanterns are always a hit when hung from trees, overhead coverings or strung along a canopy.
 You can also create light pillars by wrapping string lights vertically up a tree or pole.